dineshv1472/Reestar-wesite/README.md

 Just replace:

-"your-username" with your GitHub username "your-live-demo-link-here" with your deployed project link (if available) Let me know if you need any modifications! 🚀
+"dineshv1472" with your GitHub username "[your-live-demo-link-here](https://dineshv1472.github.io/Reestar-wesite/)" with your deployed project link (if available) Let me know if you need any modifications! 🚀